December Isn’t a Quiet Month: Why Social Care Providers Should Get Tender-Ready for Q1 2026

 • Mapping which supported living, home care, complex needs and day services need recommissioning in 2026

-• Drafting new specifications, scoring matrices and outcome requirements
+• Drafting or tightening specifications, scoring matrices and outcome requirements

-• Reviewing risk areas such as hospital discharge, PBS capacity and out-of-area placements
+• Reviewing risk areas such as hospital discharge, PBS capacity, safeguarding pressures and out-of-area placements

 Providers who use December simply to “pause” will hit January cold.
-Providers who use December to sharpen their tender readiness will start Q1 ahead of the pack.
+Providers who use December to sharpen tender readiness will start Q1 ahead of the pack — with fewer fire drills, better internal compliance, and more time to write to the evaluation criteria rather than patch missing content.

 The December mistake many providers make